webplatform/docs-wpd/Editors_Guide/step_5_update_existing_content/index.md

 See the [[WPD:Manual_Of_Style/Section_Guidelines | Section guidelines page]], which outlines the guidelines for specific sections of pages.

-===Edit content to follow grammar and spelling conventions=== We follow the [http://styleguide.yahoo.com/ Yahoo style guide] for language styles.
-Refer to it when you have a spelling, gramatical, or other language query.
-Here are a few quick tips:
+===Avoid using contractions===
 * Please do not use contractions.
 For example say "I am" compared to "I'm".
-This makes translation better and makes good legibility.
+This ensures that pages are translated more accurately and makes all pages easier to read.

 ===Standardize common terms===
-* Use ''Internet'' when it's a proper noun, e.g., '''The Internet'''.
-Otherwise, use lower case, e.g., '''Do you think internet marketing is a real degree?'''
+* Use ''Internet'' when it is a proper noun, such as, '''The Internet'''.
+Otherwise, use lower case, like this: '''Leveraging internet marketing to drive traffic.'''
-* Use ''Web'' when it's a proper noun, e.g., '''The Web'''.
-Otherwise, use lower case, e.g., '''I think CSS is a web-related topic.'''
+* Use ''Web'' when it's a proper noun, such as, '''Surfing the Web'''.
+Otherwise, use lower case, like this: '''CSS is a web-related topic.'''
-* Use ''website'', not ''web site''.
-Strictly speaking, it's a two word, adjective-noun combination, but common use today (including recent inclusion in the AP Stylebook) is to combine them into a single noun.
+* Use ''website'' spelled as one word, not ''web site''.
+Strictly speaking, it is a two word, adjective-noun combination, but common use today (including the listing in the AP Stylebook) is to combine the words into a single noun.

 ===Use the appropriate syntax highlighting when displaying code=== WebPlatform uses the [http://www.mediawiki.org/wiki/Syntaxhighlight SyntaxHighlight] GeSHi extension for syntax highlighting.
 Use the following guidelines when authoring articles for this wiki: